alphagov/govuk-rfcs/rfc-165-add-api-endpoints-to-transition.md

 ## Proposal

+Bouncer should retrieve data from Transition via an API.
+This involves:
-We should add API endpoints to Transition that will enable us to retrieve the data required for Bouncer to function.
+- Adding API endpoints that allow us to retrieve the minimum amount of data for Bouncer to function.
+- Adding adapters to GDS API Adapters.
+- Removing database dependencies from Bouncer.

 This approach is an alternative to merging to the Bouncer codebase into Transition entirely.
 Merging the applications is a more complex task that